-- (1) The special incentive program provides participants with the opportunity to maintain their cash compensation level until payment of the RSUs and PSUs grantedin 2018 is made.
-This program will cease as of October 27, 2019 (see Section 6.1.5.3). - (2) Mr. Nelson Gentiletti left the Corporation on December 31, 2018.
-As of September 21, 2018, Mr. Gentiletti ceased acting as Chief Financial Officer, which responsibilities were then assumed by Mr. Donald LeCavalier.
+(1) The special incentive program provided participants with the opportunity to maintain their cash compensation level until payment of the RSUs and PSUs granted in 2018 was made.
+This program ceased after October 27, 2019 (see Section 6.1.5.3).